Platelet-Rich Plasma (PRP)

 PRP therapy is created by drawing a patient’s blood (like during a common blood test) and placing the sample in a centrifuge.
 The centrifuge spins rapidly, causing the blood to separate into its different components and allows for the collection of platelet-rich plasma.
 This concentrated plasma solution is put into a syringe for injection into the affected area.

-Chronic conditions like tennis elbow, Achilles tendonitis, carpal tunnel syndrome, and jumper’s knee can benefit from PRP injections speeding up the healing process and decreasing pain and inflammation.
-For athletes and sports enthusiasts, it offers a significantly shorter recovery time than surgical alternatives, helping you get back to your routine faster.
+Chronic conditions like tennis elbow, Achilles tendonitis, carpal tunnel syndrome, and jumper’s knee can see improved healing and reduced pain and inflammation through PRP injections.
+For athletes and sports enthusiasts, this treatment offers a much quicker recovery compared to surgical options, allowing you to return to your activities sooner.
+This is particularly beneficial in the field of orthopedic sports medicine, where swift recovery is essential for optimal performance.

 PRP can help treat and provide pain relief from disc herniations, complementing modalities like spine-specialized physical therapy to relieve discomfort and enhance rehabilitation.